SRCH2/srch2-ngn/documentation/docs/advanced.md

 the method *getColumnBoostValue(String textColumnName)* for each column of type *TEXT* found in the table.
 The value returns will determine the relative importance of each column of type TEXT.
 Since books are generally looked for by title, 3 is returned for the column title, 2 is returned for the column author, and 1 (the default value) for all other columns of type *TEXT*.
 Returning a value less than 0 from this method will set the default value of 1 for that column.
+The same method is used to determine which columns of type TEXT are to be highlighted with the method *getColumnIsHighlighted(String textColumnName)*.

 To initialize the *DatabaseIndexable* in the *SRCH2Engine*:

 ```
 public class SearchActivity {

-  DatabaseHelper mDatabaseHelper;
+  DatabaseHelper mDatabaseHelper = new DatabaseHelper();
-  DatabaseIndexable mDatabaseIndexable = new DatabaseIndexable(
+  DatabaseIndexable mDatabaseIndexable = new DatabaseIndexable(mDatabaseHelper);

   @Override
-  protected void onCreate(Bundle savedInstanceState) {
+  protected void onResume() {
-	super.onCreate(savedInstanceStateBundle);

-	mDatabaseHelper = new DatabaseHelper(this);
-	mDatabaseIndexable = new DatabaseIndexable(mDatabaseHelper);
 	SRCH2Engine.setSQLiteIndexables(mDatabaseIndexable);
-	SRCH2Engine.initialize();
-	...
+	SRCH2Engine.onResume(this);
   }

   ...

 }
 ```

 Note that in the *DatabaseHelper* *onCreate(SQLiteDatabase db)* method the table is created.
-It is necessary that the table be created before *SRCH2Engine.initialize()* is called, or the table will not be able to be found and *IllegalStateException* will be thrown.
+It is necessary that the table be created before *SRCH2Engine.onResume()* is called, or the table will not be able to be found and *IllegalStateException* will be thrown.

 This is all it takes to the connect the database's 'library' table to the SRCH2 search server.
 Now the